Andrew W. Mellon Professor in the Humanities and the Study of Women and Gender Emerita

-From July 2009 to June 2013, Marilyn Schuster will be serving as provost and dean of the faculty.
+From July 2009 to June 2014, Marilyn Schuster served as provost and dean of the faculty.

 Schuster earned her B.A. in French from Mills College and her M. Phil. and Ph.D. in French language and literature from Yale University.